As you learn more about WordPress, you may occasionally come across the term blogroll.

 (Links widget)

-Drag the ‘Links’ widget to one of your active widget areas in the Widgets page and drop it wherever you would like the links to show up …
+Drag the ‘Links’ widget to one of the widget bars and drop it wherever you would like the links to show up …

-(Add a links widget to your WordPress widget bar)
+(Drag and drop the links widget to add it to your WordPress widget bar)

 The Links widget offers various settings.
-For example, you can specify what information you want displayed about your links and how many links you want to display on your sidebar menu …
+For example, you can specify what information you would like displayed about your links and how many links you would like displayed on your sidebar menu …

-You can also add multiple link widgets to your sidebars and footers.
-This lets you add and display link lists sorted by categories on your site …
+You can add as many link widgets as you want.
+This allows you to add and feature different link lists on your site …

 (Link widget settings – Select Link Category)

-When you have finished setting up your links widget, click Save to update your settings.
-Your links should show on your website or blog’s sidebar …
+When you have finished setting up the links widget, click Save to update your settings.
+Your links should display on your site …

 As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to your sidebar menu.

-Need help using widgets?
-We have written a detailed article on adding widgets here:
+Need more help with widgets?
+We have written a detailed article about adding widgets.
+For more details, go here:

-If you have many links, the Link Manager plugin allows you to easily administer these using searching, sorting, and filtering functionality.
+If you have added many links, the Link Manager plugin allows you to easily administer these using sort, search, and filter features.

 (You can easily sort your links)